dieter-wilhelm/apdl-mode/README.md

 well as under Emacs-25 and 26 under GNU-Linux and Windows.

-<a id="org45fa92d"></a>
+<a id="orgd29281a"></a>

 # Configuration and Customisation

-Most functionality of APDL-Mode is working without additional configurations.
+Most functionality is working without additional configurations.
 APDL-Mode is intelligent enough to figure out Ansys installation dependent paths.
 For regular Ansys installations, it chooses by default the highest installed Ansys version on your system.

 APDL-Mode configures GNU-Emacs to open all files with the suffixes ".mac", ".dat" and ".inp" under apdl-mode.

-Please read [apdl-config](info/apdl-config.md) documentation, or the accompanying configuration [example-file](info/apdl-config.el) for further details.
+Please read the [apdl-config](info/apdl-config.md) documentation for further options or open the accompanying configuration [example-file](info/apdl-config.el).

-<a id="org6f34634"></a>
+<a id="org509ce57"></a>

 # Bugs and Problems